-Kickers Kickers
+Kickers

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 The Problem

 The command line to launch a program is often long and unwieldy.
 It may require many set commands, a huge long classpath, many system parameters and many program parameters.
 Some of the lines might be too long even to fit on a bat file line.
-Further bat files require a useless, ram-wasting, command interpreter resident the entire time your program is running and a confusing DOS window.
+Further, bat files require a useless, ram-wasting, command interpreter resident the entire time your program is running and a confusing DOS (Disk Operating System) window.
 You don’t want to add yet another directory to your path just to be able to launch the application.
 You want to be able to start the app typing just one word.

 Windows shortcuts are lame.
 They don’t let you specify command line parameters.
 They don’t let you fill in any additional information at launch time.